JeffVandrewJr/bitstein-test-env/README.md

 sudo docker-compose up -d
 ```

 That's literally it.
 You're done.
+You can easily tear the setup down with `sudo docker-compose down`.

 ## Simplifications and differences from the canonical version Medium post instructions: